preciofishbone/OmniaDocsG2/blocks/calendar-rollup/index.rst

 Do the following:

 1. Select "Personal Group".
-2.Open the list "Select Calendar Group" and select a calendar group.
+2. Open the list "Select Calendar Groups" and select a calendar group.
-3. Open the list "Select a Calendar" and select the calendar.
+3. Open the list "Select Calendar" and select the calendar.
 4. Click "Add".

 .. image:: calendar-personal-add.png